baptistepras/spherical-teacher-student-perceptron/README.md

 - loss: The loss to use (`hinge`, `perceptron` or `square`. `square` isn't usable on the gradient method)
 - method: The method to use to train the student (`gradient` or `langevin`)

+If the parameter `paralel` at the beginning of the file is set to `True`, the exec() functions will do simultaneously as much as possible `ptrain` values, depending on the number of threads available on your device.
+If it is set to `False`, it will make values one by one (can be longer for big dataset).

 For the `langevin` method, the parameters `T` and `maxiter` can be changed directly in the sub-function `fmethod` in the `langevin-if branch`, in the function `student`, situated in `utils.py` (`T=0.01` and `maxiter=7000` seem to be fit for the kind of data treated here).
 The parameters passed in the function `apprentissage` will not impact the hyper-parameters of this method.

 Here is an example of every function in the main: